raphabot/raphabot.github.io/content/articles/simulating-detecting-and-responding-s3-ransomware/index.md

 ### Restrict CopyObject

 If your applications are not using the CopyObject action, it might be a good idea to block it in your most critical S3 Buckets.
+However, as pointed out by [Jason Kao](https://www.linkedin.com/in/kaojason/), one can't simply block the CopyAction.
+But if you look closely to the [CopyObject API](https://docs.aws.amazon.com/AmazonS3/latest/API/API_CopyObject.html), it is the same PUT http verb as the [PutObject](https://docs.aws.amazon.com/AmazonS3/latest/API/API_PutObject.html).
+One of the main differences is the collection of `x-amz-copy-source` headers.
+So, if we craft our bucket policy to block any PutObject request that contains the `x-amz-copy-source` header, we are effectively blocking any CopyObject request.

 Example of BucketPolicy:

 ```json
 {